websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 A service's `LCP.json` file configuration determines the total memory and CPUs allocated to that service, and the application metrics show the usage of those resources over time.

-Here is an example of CPU and Memory allocation for the DXP service in its `LCP.json` file:
+Here is an example of CPU and Memory allocation for the `liferay` service in its `LCP.json` file:

 ```
 "id": "liferay",